jasonrwang/dissertation-tudelft-latex/readme.md

 ### GitLab

 GitLab has built-in CI/CD tools.
-If you're using this with GitLab, you'll need to configure a few things for everything to run smoothly. *If you want to use GitLab and not have it compile online, delete the* `.gitlab-ci.yml` *file*.
+If you're using this with GitLab (you need only need a GitLab account and can keep your thesis private), you'll need to configure a few things for everything to run smoothly. *If you want to use GitLab and not have it compile online, delete the* `.gitlab-ci.yml` *file*.

 First, configure an SSH key–pair (e.g. run `ssh-keygen -f deploy_key -N "" -C "ci-runner@jrwang.ca"`), where you can replace `ci-runner@jrwang.ca` with your own email.
 It makes sense to make this something other than your primary (GitLab) email (i.e. make it easily identifiable as a bot!).

  Then, copy the contents of `deploy_key.pub` in `Settings > Repository > Deploy Keys`, and those of `deploy_key` as a the value for the variable key `SSH_PRIVATE_KEY` in `Settings > CI / CD > Variables` ([see here for a more thorough walkthrough](https://marcosschroh.github.io/posts/autobumping-with-gitlab/)).

  With this configured, every time you commit and push your file to GitLab, it should run a job and compile your main `.tex` file (along with its inputs) into a PDF and put it onto your repository!

+### GitHub

+*Coming soon...*

+This option requires TravisCI or CircleCI, which means you have to make or configure more accounts.
+TravisCI also only provides free CI time for open–source repositories.
+Make sure you are OK with make your own project public if you want to go down that route.

 ## VS Code Integration